 Notes: 1.
 Calculated using ordinary kriging method and a 5.0% lead cut-off grade.
 Tonnages are rounded to the nearest 100,000t, lead grades to one decimal place and silver to the nearest gram.
 Rounding errors may occur when using the above figures.

-Resource calculations at a 6.0% lead cut-off grade and 7.5% lead cut-off grade have been provided in Appendix 1 for reference.
+Mineral Resource estimations at a 6.0% lead cut-off grade and 7.5% lead cut-off grade have been provided in Appendix 1 for reference.

-Figure 2: October 2019 Resource - Total Resource 'grade tonnage' curve
+Figure 2: April 2021 Resource - Total Mineral Resource 'grade tonnage' curve

 Source: Optiro.